 SCOR Visiting Scholars Program

-SCOR began a program in 2009 to enlist the services of ocean scientists, from both developed countries and developing countries, to teach short courses and to provide more extended on-site education and mentorship at developing country institutions.
+SCOR began a program in 2009 to enlist the services of ocean scientists, from both developed countries and developing countries, to teach short courses and to provide more extended on-site education and mentorship at developing country institutions (see eligible host countries here).

 This program is open to any scientists who have time available to spend teaching and mentoring in a developing country for two weeks or more.
-The scholarships are not intended to conduct joint research, although such research may develop as an outcome of a visit.
+The scholarships are not intended to conduct joint research, although future new collaborations are a desirable outcome of a visit.

 In 2013, the Global magazine of the University of Delaware included an article about the activities of Visiting Scholar Kurt Hanselmann (Switzerland, 2010 and 2011) in Namibia, which later grew into a Research Discovery Camp.